 In Santa Barbara County, the Department of Social Services is the primary agency for providing Child Welfare Services to families who may be experiencing issues related to abuse and neglect.
-The Probation Department provides services to youth and families in the juvenile delinquency system.
-The Kids Network serves as the entity through which prevention services are coordinated and funded through OCAP.
-Each of the County agencies partnered and participated in the self-assessment and system improvement process, and remain actively involved in many of the collaboratives that support improved outcomes for children in Santa Barbara County.
+The Probation Department provides services to children, youth and families in the juvenile delinquency system.
+The Kids Network serves as the entity through which prevention services are coordinated and funded through the Office of Child Abuse Prevention (OCAP).
+Each of the County agencies partnered and participated in the self-assessment and system improvement process, and remain actively involved in many of the collaborations that support improved outcomes for children in Santa Barbara County.